Procedures and Guidelines

 1. School of Rehabilitation Science course examinations are usually scheduled internally due to variations in course timetabling.

 2. All students are advised to be available up to and including the last day scheduled for final examinations.
-The dates set for final examinations in the School will be posted on the School of Rehabilitation Science website.
+The dates set for final examinations in the School will be posted on the School of Rehabilitation Science Paws channel.

-3. All final examinations must be scheduled during the final examination period, unless approved by the Director.
+3. All final examinations must be scheduled during the final examination period, unless approved by the Director or designate.
 Final examinations may be scheduled on evenings or Saturdays.

 5. When the final exam schedule has been distributed, instructors should review the room assignment and ensure that all equipment and supplies will be ready for the examination.
-Any questions or problems should be reported as early as possible to the General Office.
+Any questions or problems should be reported as early as possible to the Program Coordinator or Designate.

 Methods of Evaluation

-1. The primary course instructor is responsible for all aspects of evaluation of students in her/his course.
-Evaluation may be delegated to teaching assistants or other faculty members under the supervision of the primary instructor.
+1. The primary course instructor/ course coordinator is responsible for all aspects of the evaluation of students in their course.
+Evaluation may be delegated to teaching assistants or other faculty members under the supervision of the primary instructor /course coordinator.

 2. A final written examination will be given in each course unless approval for exemption has been formally granted through the required process specified by the University.
 Certain courses (including all clinical education courses) which require alternative forms of evaluation have received approval for exemption.